 Of all the Paradox titles to deploy massive libraries of user-made addons and modifications, none might compare with the whopping collection of over 20,000 Hearts of Iron 4 mods.
 Even if you’re a seasoned HOI4 fan, modding this game is a very deep well to dive into without a guide – so here’s ours, profiling the best of the bunch, with installation tips too.

-These are the best Hearts of Iron 4 mods:
+These are the best Hearts of Iron 4 mods in 2023:

 - Cold War Iron Curtain: A World Divided (Total Conversion)